The Benefits of a Psychology Degree

 Human Resources Specialists

 The knowledge of human behavior that comes with psychology training is beneficial for human resources specialists, who are responsible for recruiting, training, and hiring employees for organizations.
 These positions tend to require experience in the industry, so psychology students who have an interest in this area of work should seek internship opportunities or part-time jobs to gain experience.
 The median yearly salary is $63,490.
+Our online bachelor's ranking for Human Resources offers schools with strong ROI.

 Psychology students become skilled in researching and writing, making them qualified to work as legal assistants.
 These professionals may research facts for court cases and prepare documentation prior to filing in court.
 The median annual pay for legal assistants is $52,920.